codeceptjs/CodeceptJS/docs/ai.md

 When pause mode started you can ask GPT to fill in the fields on this page.
 Use natural language to describe your request, and provide enough details that AI could operate with it.
 It is important to include at least a space char in your input, otherwise, CodeceptJS will consider the input to be JavaScript code.

 ```
+ I.fill checkout form with valid values without submitting it
 ```

 GPT will generate code and data and CodeceptJS will try to execute its code.
 If it succeeds, the code will be saved to history and you will be able to copy it to your test.